 My background as a “Scribe” includes a heavy dose of Daily Office Readings.
 That’s where the “DOR” part of “dorscribe” comes in.

 The Daily Office is a two-year set of Bible readings.
 The full cycle will take you through virtually the whole Bible in two years and the psalms and Gospels three to four times.
 The Revised Common Lectionary follows a three-year cycle, so if you go to an Episcopal church each Sunday for three years, you’ll have read to you “the whole Bible once in three years, and the psalms and Gospels three to four times.”

 Or you could do both.

-As for credentials, I am now on my 12th trip – that’s 12 times – through the Bible via the Daily Office readings, and based on the paragraph above I’ve been through the psalms and Gospels anywhere from 36 to 48 times.
+As for credentials, I’m now on my 13th trip through the Bible via the Daily Office readings.
+And, based on the paragraph above, I’ve been through the psalms and Gospels some 45 times each.

 I’ve also completed the four-year Education for Ministry course – see EFM – Sewanee: The University of the South – and have been trained as a Mentor for that course.

 But as noted elsewhere in this blog, it would be impossible to highlight the Daily Office on a regular basis in a Blog.
 So instead I’ll focus on weekly Sunday readings.
 (That means my Blog-handle probably should be “RCLscribe,” but that just doesn’t have the same ring …)